dellswor/lost/src/README.txt

 Redirects should be used to point the user to the correct next page after their input data has been processed; in both the success and failure cases.

+NOTE :: app.py depends on ../util/osnap_crypto.py being copied into the same directory that app.py is run from. app.py also requires the encryption keys to be set in the configuration file

 Files:
 app.py - A Flask app to be run via mod_wsgi